 Real Time Ultrasound is a tool to enhance the assessment and treatment of patients with motor control deficits of their lumbo-pelvic ‘core’ muscles.
 It is helpful for athletes trying to optimize core stability and the retraining of abdominal and pelvic control in new mothers.

-Vocal physiotherapy encompasses the treatment of the myofascial, muscular and cartilaginous structures of the larynx and the surrounding perilaryngeal region to produce efficient vocal fold vibration and voice production.
+Cynthia Murphy has advanced training in Vocal physiotherapy.
+Vocal Physiotherapy encompasses the treatment of the myofascial, muscular and cartilaginous structures of the larynx and the surrounding perilaryngeal region to produce efficient vocal fold vibration and voice production.

 Professional voice users (anyone who uses their voice for work) such as teachers, barristers, radio announcers, health care professionals, singers or musical theatre performers, often report an effortful voice production and fatigue.